sebastiencabonbw/documentation-identity-analytics/documentation/identitry-analytics/enduser-guide/01-introduction.md

 - **SIMPLE** yet **POWERFUL**: Intuitive UX, rich analytics
 - **RICH:** All concepts are leveraged, details are accessible when needed
 - **TEMPORAL:** All UI include temporal analysis
-- **SECURITY BY DESIGN:** You cannot see more than what is needed based on the your management responsibilites
+- **SECURITY BY DESIGN:** You cannot see more than what is needed based on the your management responsibilities
 - **EXTENSIBLE:** Easy to extend through 'Tags'

 ## General webportal navigation features